Call-for-Code-for-Racial-Justice/Legit-Info/README.md

 develop policy to reform the workplace, products, public safety, and legislation.

-This is one of three open source projects underway as part of the [Call for Code for Racial Justice] led by contributors from IBM and Red Hat.
+This is one of several open source projects underway as part of the Call for Code for Racial Justice led by contributors from IBM and Red Hat.

 ### What's the problem?